pr4shxnt/beginner.py/README.md

 ## ✅❌ Conditional Statements

-Conditional statements basically means, invoking functions if a condition is true (if) and invoking other function if it returns other outcomes (else)
+"Conditional statements allow a program to execute certain blocks of code or functions only if specified conditions are met.
+For example, using ```if``` to run a function when a condition is true, and ```else``` to run a different function when it's false.

 ```python
 a = "male"